kgptapps/consolelogpipe/packages/client/README.md

 > - **Client depends on CLI**: This client library requires the CLI server to be running
 > - **CLI depends on Client**: The CLI server is useless without this client library in your web app
 > - You must install and run: `npm install -g @kansnpms/console-log-pipe-cli`
-> - CLI server must be started first: `clp start my-web-app --port 3001`
+> - CLI server must be started first: `clp start --port 3001`
-> - Client `applicationName` and `port` must match CLI exactly
+> - Client `port` must match CLI exactly
 > - **Neither package works without the other**

 ### Step 3: Monitor Logs in Your IDE